stoplightio/spectral/README.md

 ### 1. Create a local ruleset

 Spectral, being a generic YAML/JSON linter, **needs a ruleset** to lint files.
-A ruleset is a JSON or YAML file (often the file will be called `.spectral.yaml`) that contains a collection of rules, which can be used to lint other JSON or YAML files such as an API description.
+A ruleset is a JSON, YAML, or JavaScript/TypeScript file (often the file will be called `.spectral.yaml` for a YAML ruleset) that contains a collection of rules, which can be used to lint other JSON or YAML files such as an API description.

 To get started, run this command in your terminal to create a `.spectral.yaml` file that will use Spectral's predefined rulesets based on OpenAPI or AsyncAPI: